Dee-Des/love-gaming/README.md

 ## Fonts

-As with color, font was a big consideration for ensuring a positive user experience whilst visiting the page.<br>
+As with color, font was a big consideration for ensuring a positive user experience whilst visiting the page. sans-serif was used.<br>

 <hr>